Skip to contents

 • The eda_qq will also output the suggested relationship between the y variable and the x variable in the console.
 It bases this on each batch’s interquartile values.

-• If the output is assigned to a new object, that object will store a list of the following values: the x value (interpolated if needed), the y value (interpolated if needed), the power parameter, the formula applied to x variable, and the formula applied to y variable.
+• If the output is assigned to a new object, that object will store a list of the following values: the x value (interpolated if needed), the y value (interpolated if needed), the power parameter (p), the formula applied to the x variable, and the formula applied to the y variable.

 An overview of some of the function arguments